ohashmi21/NotesToAnki/README.md

 ## Want to Customize it for yourself?

 Feel free to fork the repository and adjust the code for your own note taking preferences as long as no monetization is involved.
-If you have any suggestions please free to contact me at ohashmi21@gmail.com, I am looking to improve the service and would appreciate all the feedback that I can get.
+If you have any suggestions please free to contact me at ohashmi21@gmail.com, I am looking to improve the service and would appreciate all the feedback that I can get!

 ## Getting Started